JW2586/plasma-ball-entropy-generator/README.md

         randomValue=randomNum.standard_normal()
         print(randomValue)
 ```
-Second method adds up the RGB values for each pixel, creating an overall total.
+Alternative method adds up the RGB values for each pixel, creating an overall total.
 Mixes the value with the number of nanoseconds since epoch.
 Seeds the entropy pool into a ChaCha20 CSPRNG.
 ```python
 import picamera
 import picamera.array